-Cloud computing or Software as a service (SaaS) is a way of delivering applications over the Internet, as a service.
+Cloud computing or Software as a Service (SaaS) is a way of delivering applications over the Internet as a service.
 Instead of installing and maintaining software, you simply access it via the Internet, freeing yourself from complex software and hardware management.

-SaaS applications are sometimes called Web-based software, on-demand software, hosted software or software in the cloud.
+SaaS applications are sometimes called web-based software, on-demand software, hosted software or software in the cloud.
 Whatever the name, SaaS applications run on a SaaS provider’s servers.
 The provider manages access to the application, including security, availability, and performance.

 PaySpace is powered by a multi-tenant architecture, in which all users and applications share a single, common infrastructure and code base but is logically unique for each customer.

 The advantage of using a multi-tenant architecture translates to significant benefits for our customers, including: